Instalab

 This test is most useful if any of these apply to you.

-Uncover a metabolic driver of cardiovascular disease that standard cholesterol panels do not measure.
+You want to catch a metabolic driver of cardiovascular risk that standard cholesterol and sugar tests can miss.

 About HOMA-IR Panel